-On World Oceans Day people around our blue planet celebrate and honor the ocean, which links us all.
+On World Oceans Day people around our blue planet celebrate and honor the ocean, which connects us all.
 Be a part of this growing global celebration!
-Thanks to The Ocean Project and World Ocean Network for helping to promote and coordinate this event since 2002.
+The Ocean Project has been the lead organization promoting and coordinating this event since 2002, in partnership with many other organizations and networks, including World Ocean Network and the Association of Zoos and Aquariums.
 Thank you to the United Nations for officially recognizing June 8th as World Oceans Day, since 2008.

 How can I get involved?